UofT-DSI/team_project/02_instructional_team/markdown_slides/01_team_project_overview.md

     return price * quantity;
 }

-// Example usage: Calculates the total price for 5 items at $25 each by multiplying the price
+// Example usage: Calculates the total price for 5 items at $25 each by multiplying the price per item ($25)
-// per item ($25) with the quantity (5), and stores the result in the totalPrice variable. let totalPrice = calculateTotal(25, 5);
+// with the quantity (5), and stores the result in the totalPrice variable. let totalPrice = calculateTotal(25, 5);
 console.log(totalPrice); // Output: 125
 ```

----

-# Better Documentation - STAR Method

-- The STAR method is typically used for answering interview questions, and applying this structure to your project overviews can be highly effective.
-- By organizing your projects using the **Situation, Task, Action, Result** format, your portfolio essentially speaks for you, conducting a virtual interview with potential employers even in your absence.
-- This approach ensures that employers can clearly understand the value and impact of your work, even without direct interaction.
-- Remember, the results don't have to be ground breaking, anything that showcases your abilities in data science/machine learning, even "**learning**" counts as an important result.

 ---